Sufficient condition for root reconstruction by parsimony on binary trees with general weights: Introduction

 \paragraph{The threshold of maximum parsimony} Maximum parsimony is an ancestral reconstruction method with a long history in evolutionary biology.
-See e.g.~\cite{Felsenstein:04,Steel:16}.
+See e.g.~\cite{Steel:16}.
 Its underlying principle is simple and intuitive: it calls for assigning a state to {\em each} internal vertex in such a way as to {\em minimize the total number of changes} along the edges; the resulting state at the {\em root} (possibly not unique) is the desired reconstructed state.
-An advantage of maximum parsimony, which accounts partly for its use in practice, is that it only requires knowledge of the tree---not of the substitution probabilities along the edges.
-The latter can be difficult to estimate accurately from data.
+An advantage of maximum parsimony, which accounts partly for its occasional use in practice, is that it only requires knowledge of the tree---not of the substitution probabilities along the edges, which can be difficult to estimate accurately from data and can affect the accuracy of reconstruction~\cite{cusimano_ultrametric_2014}.
 In fact maximum parsimony is equivalent to maximum likelihood under those circumstances~\cite{TuffleySteel:97}.
 Another root state estimator with that property is recursive majority, studied in~\cite{Mossel:98,Mossel:04a}.

+The theoretical properties of maximum parsimony for ancestral state reconstruction have been widely studied~\cite{Steel:89,TuffleySteel:97,fischer_maximum_2009,ZhShYa+:10,GascuelSteel:10,chai_number_2011,gascuel_predicting_2014,herbst_ancestral_2017,herbst_accuracy_2018,herbst_quantifying_2019}.
 From its very definition, one might expect maximum parsimony to perform well when the probabilities of substitution along the edges are ``sufficiently small.''
 This statement was confirmed rigorously for the two-state symmetric model on complete binary trees with constant mutation probability in~\cite{ZhShYa+:10} (as first conjectured in~\cite{Steel:89}).
 Below a critical probability, maximum parsimony does indeed beat random guessing.
 A related result was obtained in~\cite{GascuelSteel:10} under a common random tree model known as the Yule tree.
 Here we substantially generalize both of these results.
-We give a general condition on the branching rate under which maximum parsimony succeeds.
+We give a general sufficient condition on the branching rate under which maximum parsimony succeeds.
 Our condition is related to the branching number, which plays an important in many processes on trees.
 See e.g.~\cite{LyonsPeres:16}.
+Other generalized notions of degree have been used in related contexts~\cite{sinclair_spatial_2017}.

 \paragraph{Definitions} In order to state our results formally, we begin with some definitions.
 Let $\tree = (\vertices, \edges)$ be an infinite complete binary tree rooted at $\root$.
 That is, all vertices of $\tree$ have exactly two children; in particular, $\tree$ has no leaf.
 Every edge $e \in \edges$ is assigned a weight $\weight_e \in [0,1]$.
 If $e = (x,y)$ where $x$ is the parent of $y$, we also write $\weight_y = \weight_e$.
 We use the notation $x \leq y$ to indicate that $x$ is an ancestor of $y$ and we write $x < y$ for $x \leq y$ and $x \neq y$.
 We also let $s(x)$ be the sibling of $x \neq \root$.